-23 (ii) A law-enforcement agency or the agency's superior governmental authority has agreed 24 with an exclusive collective bargaining representative recognized or certified under applicable law 25 that the decision is final.
-26 (2) The decision of the hearing board then may be appealed in accordance with §29B-1- 27 9 of this code.
+24 with an exclusive collective bargaining representative recognized or certified under applicable law 25 that the decision is final.
+26 (2) The decision of the hearing board then may be appealed in accordance with §29-2-9 of 27 this code.
 28 (3) If authorized by local law, paragraph (1)(ii) of this subsection is subject to binding 29 arbitration.
 30 (d) Review by chief and final order 31 (1) Within 30 days after receipt of the recommendations of the hearing board, the chief 32 shall: 33 (A) Review the findings, conclusions, and recommendations of the hearing board; and 34 (B) Issue a final order.
-35 (2) The final order and decision of the chief is binding and then may be appealed in 36 accordance with §28B-1-9 of this code.
+35 (2) The final order and decision of the chief is binding and then may be appealed in 36 accordance with §28B-2-9 of this code.
 37 (3) The recommendation of a penalty by the hearing board is not binding on the chief.
 38 (4) The chief shall consider the law-enforcement officer's past job performance as a factor 39 before imposing a penalty.
-40 (5) The chief may increase the recommended penalty of the hearing board only if the chief 41 personally: 42 (A) Reviews the entire record of the proceedings of the hearing board; 43 (B) Meets with the law-enforcement officer and allows the law-enforcement officer to be 44 heard on the record; 45 (C) Discloses and provides in writing to the law-enforcement officer, at least 10 days 46 before the meeting, any oral or written communication not included in the record of the hearing 47 board on which the decision to consider increasing the penalty is wholly or partly based; and 48 (D) States on the record the substantial evidence relied on to support the increase of the recommended penalty. §29B-1-9.
+40 (5) The chief may increase the recommended penalty of the hearing board only if the chief 41 personally: 42 (A) Reviews the entire record of the proceedings of the hearing board; 43 (B) Meets with the law-enforcement officer and allows the law-enforcement officer to be 44 heard on the record; 45 (C) Discloses and provides in writing to the law-enforcement officer, at least 10 days before 46 the meeting, any oral or written communication not included in the record of the hearing board on 47 which the decision to consider increasing the penalty is wholly or partly based; and 48 (D) States on the record the substantial evidence relied on to support the increase of the 49 recommended penalty.

+§29B-2-9.
 Judicial review.
-An appeal from a decision made under §29B-1-8 of this code shall be taken to the circuit court of the county in which the law-enforcement officer is employed. §29B-1-10.
-Expungement of record of formal complaint. (a) In general On written request, a law-enforcement officer may have expunged from any file the record of a formal complaint made against the law-enforcement officer if: (1) The law-enforcement agency that investigated the complaint: (i) Exonerated the law-enforcement officer of all charges in the complaint; or (ii) Determined that the charges were not sustained or unfounded; or (iii) A hearing board acquitted the law-enforcement officer, dismissed the action, or made a finding of not guilty; and (2) At least three years have passed since the final disposition by the law-enforcement agency or hearing board. (b) Admissibility of formal complaint Evidence of a formal complaint against a lawenforcement officer is not admissible in an administrative or judicial proceeding if the complaint resulted in an outcome listed in subsection (a)(1) of this section. §29B-1-11.
-Summary punishment. (a) Authorized This article does not prohibit summary punishment by higher ranking lawenforcement officers as designated by the chief. (b) Imposition (1) Summary punishment may be imposed for minor violations of lawenforcement agency rules and regulations if: (A) The facts that constitute the minor violation are not in dispute; (B) The law-enforcement officer waives the hearing provided under this article; and (C) The law-enforcement officer accepts the punishment imposed by the highest ranking law-enforcement officer, or individual acting in that capacity, of the unit to which the law-
+1 An appeal from a decision made under this article shall be taken to the circuit court of the 2 county in which the law-enforcement officer is employed. §29B-2-10.
+Expungement of record of formal complaint.
+1 (a) In general On written request, a law-enforcement officer may have expunged from 2 any file the record of a formal complaint made against the law-enforcement officer if: 3 (1) The law-enforcement agency that investigated the complaint: 4 (i) Exonerated the law-enforcement officer of all charges in the complaint; or 5 (ii) Determined that the charges were not sustained or unfounded; or 6 (iii) A hearing board acquitted the law-enforcement officer, dismissed the action, or made a 7 finding of not guilty; and 8 (2) At least three years have passed since the final disposition by the law-enforcement 9 agency or hearing board.
+10 (b) Admissibility of formal complaint Evidence of a formal complaint against a law- 11 enforcement officer is not admissible in an administrative or judicial proceeding if the complaint 12 resulted in an outcome listed in subsection (a)(1) of this section. §29B-2-11.
+Summary punishment.
+1 (a) Authorized This article does not prohibit summary punishment by higher ranking law- 2 enforcement officers as designated by the chief.
+3 (b) Imposition (1) Summary punishment may be imposed for minor violations of law- 4 enforcement agency rules and regulations if: 5 (A) The facts that constitute the minor violation are not in dispute; 6 (B) The law-enforcement officer waives the hearing provided under this article; and 7 (C) The law-enforcement officer accepts the punishment imposed by the highest-ranking 8 law-enforcement officer, or individual acting in that capacity, of the unit to which the law- 9 enforcement officer is attached.